Bi-Directional Amplifier (BDA) Solutions

 - Design and Installation performed by a factory trained and certified contractor

-- Contractor shall hold a Low Voltage (EF) or a State Licensed Fire Alarm Contractor
+- Contractor shall be a State Licensed Fire Alarm or Unlimited Electrical Contractor

 - Ability to perform Code required Annual Test of BDA Systems that are required by NFPA 1221 & NFPA 72